-To maximise government and private developer funding from housing and other developments and seek other funding opportunities to benefit Standish
+14. To maximise government and private developer funding from housing and other developments and seek other funding opportunities to benefit Standish

-It is important to maximise the level of funding made available for improvements to the village from Section 106 developer contributions.
-However, this is not the sole source of funding which may be available for enhancements to the village through the Neighbourhood Plan policies.
-The delivery plan identifies where other sources of funding may be sought and this will help achieve the objective.
+14.1 It is important to maximise the level of funding made available for improvements to the village from Section 106 developer contributions.

+14.2 However, this is not the sole source of funding which may be available for enhancements to the village through Standish Neighbourhood Plan policies.

+14.3 The delivery plan identifies where other sources of funding may be sought and this will help achieve the planning objectives.

-When developments in Standish require planning permission, Wigan Council can impose planning obligations on the developer to provide for infrastructure improvements through Section 106 agreements, either through direct works or payment of a levy.
+14.4 When developments in Standish require planning permission, Wigan Council can negotiate planning obligations with the developer to provide for infrastructure improvements through Section 106 agreements, either through direct works or payment of a levy.

-This policy reinforces the need for such conditions through S106 agreements or Community Infrastructure Levy (CIL) funding, if Wigan adopts such a system.
+14.5 Policy F1 reinforces the need for S106 agreements or Community Infrastructure Levy (CIL) funding, if Wigan adopts such a system, to benefit the Standish Neighbourhood Area.

-The Use Of S106 Agreements And/Or Community Infrastructure Levy Funding To Support Community Development
+POLICY F1: The Use Of S106 Agreements And/Or Community Infrastructure Levy Funding To Support Community Development

-5.1: Any planning application for new development within the Neighbourhood Area must demonstrate how it can contribute towards the delivery of community development.
+F1: Any planning application for new development within the Neighbourhood Area must demonstrate how it can contribute towards the delivery of community development.
 This may be through contributions via a Section 106 agreement or through payment of any future Community Infrastructure Levy (CIL).
 Provision towards community development, either through direct provision of new facilities or through financial contributions, will be expected from all developments subject to the guidance set out in the National Planning Policy Framework, including the ability for development to be delivered viably.
-Any contribution secured as a result of development within the Neighbourhood Area shall be prioritised towards the delivery of community/infrastructure facilities and/or affordable housing or old people's accommodation, as outlined in policies in Standish Neighbourhood Plan.
-Wigan Council should involve Standish Voice, or any qualified successor organisation, at a very early stage in the discussions regarding Section 106 agreement contributions.
+Any contribution secured as a result of development within Standish Neighbourhood Area shall be prioritised towards the delivery of community/ infrastructure facilities and/or affordable housing or old people's accommodation, as outlined in policies in the Standish Neighbourhood Plan.
+Wigan Council should involve Standish Voice, or any qualified successor organisation, at an early stage in the discussions regarding Section 106 agreement contributions.

-Increased development brings the need for increased investment in community facilities and infrastructure improvement is vital to maintain Standish as a viable, thriving community.
+14.6 Increased development brings the need for increased investment in community facilities and infrastructure improvement is vital to maintain Standish as a viable, thriving community.